Derrick Henry: High school career

 As a track & field athlete, Henry competed as a sprinter at Yulee from 2010 to 2011.
-He posted a personal-best time of 11.11 seconds in the 100-meter dash at the 2011 FHSAA 2A District 3 Championships, where he placed seventh.
-He was also a member of the 4×100 and 4×400 squads.
+As a sophomore, he posted a personal-best time of 11.11 seconds in the 100-meter dash at the 2011 FHSAA 2A District 3 Championships, where he placed seventh.
+Henry was also a member of the 4×100 and 4×400 squads.

-Considered a five-star recruit by ESPN.com, Henry was listed as the No. 1 athlete (player with no designated position) in the nation in 2013.
+At the Nike Football SPARQ Combine in Orlando on February 26, 2012, Henry ran a 4.58-second 40-yard dash and recorded a vertical jump of just over 40 inches, earning the highest SPARQ score out of more than 1,300 athletes.
+Considered a five-star recruit by ESPN.com, Scout.com, and 247Sports (which rated him a 99), he was listed as the No. 1 athlete (player with no designated position) in the nation in 2013.
 After originally committing to the University of Georgia, Henry committed to the University of Alabama on September 28, 2012.
 He held offers from many of the top college football programs in the country, including USC, Notre Dame, Tennessee, Florida, and Clemson.
-His number was eventually retired by Yulee.